 There are always risks associated with investing.

 There is no guarantee that the Eden Fund will perform as well as, or better than, the Total Return Fund.

 The Committee does not endorse the adoption of fossil fuel reserve free strategies, as it is a fiduciary principle to avoid unnecessary risk, even if the risk is modest.
 The Eden Fund is offered as a option for those congregations that believe that moral considerations should also factor into investment decisions.

 Congregations can choose whether and how much to invest in the Eden Fund, but continue to have the option of investing in the Total Return Fund.

-The Connecticut Conference has allocated $8 million of its unrestricted funds functioning as endowment to the Eden Fund, which represents about a quarter of its invested assets.
+The Missionary Society of Connecticut has allocated $8 million of its unrestricted funds functioning as endowment to the Eden Fund, which represents about a quarter of its invested assets.